What Is Libraries 360?

 - Click the Login link in the upper right corner of the screen.

-- Username: The number on the back of the student’s L360 card
+- Username: The number (barcode) on the back of the student’s L360 card

-- Students should write down their barcode and password in his/her planner or save them in a google doc in case their card is misplaced.
-Your student will need this information to log back into his/ her account, check out eBooks, and access other eResources.
+- Students and teachers should not change the password.
+It will not save in the system.
+You will need this information to log back into the account, check out eBooks, and access other eResources.

-- The Libraries 360 card will be your student’s card from school year to school year.
-Students must take care of it and know where it is.
+- The Libraries 360 card will be used from school year to school year.

 What Can an Elementary, Middle or High School Student do with their Card?